+A new study has indicated that Click & Collect is driving further “upsell opportunities” for retailers, as many shoppers will buy more items when they come to a store to pick up their online purchase.
 This was one of the key findings of the third annual JDA/Centiro Customer Pulse Report Europe 2017, conducted by YouGov.
 According to the study data, almost a quarter (24%) of European adults online in countries surveyed who used Click & Collect bought another item while picking up their order, according to data from the JDA/Centiro Customer Pulse Report Europe 2017(tweet this).

 The survey of 8,238 adults online across the UK, Germany, France and Sweden found that Click & Collect continues to be of “significant strategic importance” for retailers, and will be a “key battleground” this Christmas.
 Use was particularly high in the UK, where more than half (54%) used Click & Collect, a big contrast to Germany, where Click & Collect usage was only 28%.

 “Physical footfall is becoming important again, and Click & Collect represents an important vehicle for retailers to make the most of all the hard work they’re putting into the in-store experience.
 An effective Click & Collect operation isn’t just for Christmas, however: it can help boost sales throughout the year,” said Lee Gill, group vice president, global retail strategy at JDA.